vmagamedov/harness/docs/configuration.rst

 =============

 Harness uses `Protocol Buffers`_ as a language-neutral and extensible interface definition language to define configuration.
+Such configuration looks like

-Example:
+this:

 .. code-block:: protobuf